srikur/srikur.github.io/content/posts/emulator-development-guide.md

 ### The Main Loop

-when you turn your Gameboy on, it doesn't turn off until you do so physically.
+When you turn your Gameboy on, it doesn't turn off until you do so physically.
 So how do we emulate this functionality?
-The answer is with something called the **fetch-decode-execute loop**, a

-{{< admonition info >}}
-More information coming soon!
-{{< /admonition >}}
+The answer is with something called the **fetch-decode-execute loop**, which just means that our program will have a `while` loop running infinitely until we tell it to stop.
+Inside that loop, we will *fetch* the next instruction at the program counter, *decode* it to find out which instruction we need to call, and *execute* it by calling the necessary function (or however else you implement it).
+Also inside this loop, we'll keep track of everything else we need to, such as reading when a relevant key has been pressed and redrawing to the screen if necessary.

+### Program Counter

+The term I just used above, **program counter** (PC) is a variable that refers to where we should execute the next instruction in our emulator.
+Like the index register, the PC will point to a location in memory.
+However, this location is where we will read the next byte(s) to be processed as instructions/data.

 ## Tips

 ### Graphics Libraries

 Since video game consoles draw pixels, sprites, and models to screens, we'll need some way of doing the same thing.
 Depending on the language you choose, there are a plethora of options available to you, but I'll be using [SDL](https://www.libsdl.org/), [OpenGL](https://www.opengl.org/), and [SpriteKit](https://developer.apple.com/spritekit/), depending on the language and platform I'm building for.
 You'll likely want to find other online resources to learn more about them, as I'll only be giving you basic setup advice.

-{{< admonition info >}}
-More information coming soon!
-{{< /admonition >}}
+Just search online on how to get a basic window up and running first, then find out how to draw to the screen.
+For the simple emulators, you can find out how to create a texture, write the pixels of the console you're emulating to the texture, and then render the texture to your application's window.
+I think you'll find that it's probably simpler than you think it is.

 ### Bit Manipulation + Bitwise Operations